Bude: Bude Harbour and Canal

 In the 18th century there was a small unprotected tidal harbour at Bude.
 The Bude Canal Company built a canal and improved the harbour.
 Around twenty small boats use the tidal moorings of the original harbour during the summer months.
 Most are sport fishermen, but there is also some small-scale, semi-commercial, fishing for crab and lobster.

 There is a wharf on the Bude Canal about half a mile from the sea lock that links the canal to the tidal haven.
 This can be opened only at or near high tide, and then only when sea conditions allow.
 North Cornwall District Council administered the canal, harbour and lock gates until its abolition in March 2009.
 These gates were renewed after the originals were damaged in a storm in 2008.
 They are the only manually operated sea lock gates in England.
 The pier head by the locks is a Grade II listed structure.

-The canal is one of the few of note in south-west England.
+The canal is one of the few of note in southwest England.
 Its original purpose was to take small tub boats of mineral-rich sand from the beaches at Bude and carry them inland for agricultural use on fields.
 A series of inclined planes carried the boats over 400 vertical feet (120 m) to Red Post, where the canal branched south along the upper Tamar Valley towards Launceston east to Holsworthy and north to the Tamar Lakes, that fed the canal.
 The enterprise was always in financial difficulty, but it carried considerable volumes of sand and also coal from south Wales.

 The arrival of the railway at Holsworthy and the production of cheap manufactured fertiliser undermined the canal's commercial purpose, and it was closed down and sold to the district municipal water company.
 However the wharf area and harbour enjoyed longer success, and coastal sailing ships carried grain across to Wales and coal back to Cornwall.